JustASideQuestNPC/cmd-args/README.md

 A lightweight, header-only C++ library for parsing command-line arguments.

 ## Features
- - Header-only: Just add `cmd-args.hpp` to your project and `#include` it!
+ - Header-only: Just add `cmd-args.hpp` to your project and `#include` it
  - Simple, intuitive syntax
  - Supports C++ 11 onwards
- - Ultra-small - just over 200 lines! (not including comments and whitespace)
+ - Just over 200 lines (not including comments and whitespace)

 ## How To Use cmd-args